 Create trust by sharing

 As a DISC coach, it may be helpful to explain your own experience with the assessment and share some insights and growth areas you, the coach, have experienced.
 It can help the client establish trust, and a mental framework and mindset open to new concepts and ideas.
-For example, sharing stories of a husband and wife learning each other’s DISC styles to improve communication, or a boss who administered the DISC assessment to his employees to address conflict in the workplace would be great real-world applications to highlight.
+For example, sharing stories of a husband and wife learning each her’s DISC styles to improve communication, or a boss who administered the DISC assessment to his employees to address conflict in the workplace would be great real-world applications to highlight.
 Sharing knowledge also helps establish trust between you and the client, further developing your coaching relationship that will lead to future success.

 DISC is a powerful coaching tool that, when appropriately administered, has proven effective at connecting people with their strengths, improving relationships, and equipping people with a higher level of self-awareness to empower them to seek new and exciting opportunities in life.